Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

 \subsection{Dynamic BLP model}

-Next, I show the numerical results of inner-loop algorithms for estimating dynamic BLP models.
-Here, we consider the model of perfectly durable goods, following the setting used in Section 5.2 of \citet{Sun2019}.
+Next, the numerical results of inner-loop algorithms for estimating the dynamic BLP models are shown.
+Here, we consider the model of perfectly durable goods, following the setting considered in Section 5.2 of \citet{Sun2019}.
 Consumers are forward-looking, and do not buy a product once they purchase any product.